deckhouse/deckhouse/candi/cloud-providers/aws/docs/ENVIRONMENT.md

 ## Configuring IAM via the web interface

-In order to configure IAM via the web interface, you first need to create a new Policy and apply the previously created JSON file to it:
+In order to configure IAM via the web interface, first create a new Policy and apply the previously created JSON file to it:

 1. Open `Identity and Access Management (IAM)`.
 1. Open the `Policies` page and click `Create Policy`.